The 15 Best Interactive Story Games on Nintendo Switch

 Even if you’re not usually a fan of zombies or horror games, I would still suggest trying this game out.
 It’s powerful and emotional, with intuitive controls and a great user experience.
 It’s one of my favorites on this list.

-If you’re interested in mystery games for the Nintendo Switch, Return of the Obra Dinn is one of the most interesting story-centric titles that you need to check out today.
+If you’re interested in mystery, Return of the Obra Dinn is one of the most interesting story-centric titles that you need to check out today.

 Taking place in the 1800s, this game follows the story of a merchant ship which vanished at sea for 6 months before returning to port with a horde of corpses and a rich mystery to unravel.
 You play as an insurance agent, and you’re tasked with figuring out what happened on the Obra Dinn.